codefellows-seattle-javascript-401d23/37-40-full-stack-application/front-end/README.md

 ## Feature Tasks
-* This lab implements token persistency and logout functionality.
+* This lab adds form validation - a new npm package is installed: npm i -D validator
 * This project uses react/redux best practices